Terraform Provider

 This is an example to create a pair of rules able to detect SSH connections and shells spawned in containers.

-Start by defining a couple of rules in the rules.tf file.
-One rule will detect inbound and outbound connections made to the port 22, and the other will detect a shell process being spawned.
+1. Define a couple of rules in the rules.tf file.
+One rule to detect inbound and outbound connections made to the port 22, and the other to detect a shell process being spawned.

 resource "sysdig_secure_rule_network" "disallowed_ssh_connection" {